Vietnam.vn - Nền tảng quảng bá Việt Nam

 EPI also found that child care costs more than housing costs in 17 states and Washington, D.C.
 EPI leaders stressed that working-class families in the United States, especially low-income families (including those who work as babysitters), cannot afford to send their children to day care.

-EPI researcher Katherine deCourcy says this is not a given, but a policy-based problem.
+EPI researcher Katherine deCourcy says this is not a given, but a problem that can be solved through policy.
 Federal and state policymakers have the power and responsibility to take action to reduce child care costs while ensuring that caregivers have enough income to care for their children.

 EPI gives the example of New Mexico, where the average cost of infant care is nearly $1,200 per month (more than $14,000 per year), while the cost of caring for a 4-year-old child is more than $800 per month (nearly $10,000 per year).